We speak to the people behind Thompson’s, the time-hallowed DIY wonderland on the Roman Road which has passed through three generations.

 One of Roman Road’s oldest businesses, Thompson’s hardware store has a venerable East End lineage.
 Passed down through three generations, Thompson’s has been supplying the building and DIY trade since the 1940s and is still the go-to place for all your home improvements.
+It joins an exclusive club of other long-standing business staples on the Roman: other members include Randolfi’s, Dennington’s Florist and Abbott’s, all of which share a similarly impressive legacy.

 Entering the maze-like shop from either door, you’ll find yourself in a DIY wonderland, the walls lined with some of their 8000 different product lines, and a winding path made by piles of their stock, leading you to their front desk.